JavaScript learning

 e.
 Private and public variables and function

-• private variables are declared with the var keyword inside the object, and can only be accessed by private functions and privileged methods.
+keyword inside the object, and can only be accessed by private functions and privileged methods.private functions

-• privileged methods are declared with this.methodName=function(){...} and may invoked by code external to the object.
+and may invoked by code external to the object.public properties

-• public properties are declared with this.variableName and may be read/written from outside the object.
+and may be read/written from outside the object.public methods

-• public methods are defined by Classname.prototype.methodName = function(){...} and may be called from outside the object.
+and may be called from outside the object.prototype properties

 var Person = function(job, age){